mkawick/ImperialMessengers/ImperialMessengers/ReadMe.txt

 The algorithm does some setup in "StartWalk" and does the search in "WalkToNextTowns".

-Total time including fasle starts, testing, and cleanup was around 6 hours.
+Total time including false starts, testing, and cleanup was around 6 hours.
 I also did a lot of thinking before even starting.

 /////////////////////////////////////////////////////////////////////////////